CodeWindProgram/Group-5/README.md

 6. ###### @rohitlotilkar - lotlikar.rohit50@gmail.com
    - Deciding the schemas for the database, Create the table in the database, learning to connect node js with postgres database
    - Worked on Database connection  to Node js.
 Helped inserting dummy data in the tables for testing.
-   - Helped other group member to create question page which extracts the created questions from database and options of the question, Created a form interface to take input    from user as a answer and direct that answer to a different route so that answer can be comitted to a database.
+   - Created question page which extracts the created questions from database and options of the question, Created a form interface to take input    from user as a answer and direct that answer to a different route so that answer can be comitted to a database.
    - Created a interface to display all the question and their respective options.
    - Collected all the inputs from the user an and stored it in a javascript object.
    - Created the logic for entering the user input data into the database and check if the data is already entered or not.